khanhnamle1994/technical-interview-prep/README.md

 * **DeleteAtHead** — Deletes first element of the linked list: O(1)
 * **Search** — Returns the given element from a linked list: O(n)
 * **isEmpty** — Returns true if the linked list is empty: O(1)

+A good rule of thumb for remember the characteristics of linked lists is this: **a linked list is usually efficient when it comes to adding and removing most elements, but can be very slow to search and find a single element.**
+- If you ever find yourself having to do something that requires a lot of traversal, iteration, or quick index-level access, a linked list could be your worst enemy.
+In those situations, an *array* might be a better solution, since you can find things quickly (a single chunk of allocated memory), and you can use an index to quickly retrieve a random element in the middle or end of the list without having to take the time to traverse through the whole entire thing.
+- However, if you find yourself wanting to add a bunch of elements to a list and aren’t worried about finding elements again later, or if you know that you won’t need to traverse through the entirety of the list, a linked list could be your new best friend.

 **Commonly Asked Linked List Interview Questions**:
 * Reverse a linked list